Program Information: Medical College of Georgia-Charlie Norwood VA Medical Center Psychology Internship - Psychological Service (26)

 Program Description

 The Medical College of Georgia (MCG)/Augusta University and the Charlie Norwood Veterans Affairs Medical Center (VAMC) are organized as partners in offering a 12-month, full-time Internship in Clinical Psychology.
-The program begins in early July and carries an annual stipend of $33,469 (VA-paid and MCG/AU-paid tracks).
+The program begins July 1st with an annual stipend of $33,469 (VA-paid and MCG/AU-paid tracks).
 We currently fund ten Interns (6-VA; 4-MCG/AU).
-The Internship combines a solid grounding in clinical skills with access to a wide range of mental health and medical settings through which an Intern can develop general clinical-counseling skills as well as emphasis training.
-Our training model focuses on three primary facets of training in the development of professional psychologists: (1) Training in the implementation of essential practice skills in key field settings; (2) Training in an empirical approach to practice (fostering attitudes of empiricism and reflection), and; (3) Training in the provision of care for underserved populations and areas.
-Our hospitals and clinics are large regional treatment and training centers with more than 1000 combined inpatient beds and a multitude of specialty treatment programs and clinics.
+The Internship combines a solid grounding in clinical skills with access to a wide range of mental health and medical settings through which an Intern can develop general foundational skills as well as emphasis training.
+Our training model focuses on three primary facets of training in the development of professional psychologists: (1) Training in the implementation of essential practice skills in key field settings; (2) Training in an empirical approach to practice, and; (3) Training in the provision of care for underserved populations.
+Our hospitals/clinics are large regional treatment and training centers with more than 1000 combined inpatient beds and a multitude of specialty treatment programs and clinics.
 Our program partners with East Central Georgia Regional Hospital (ECRH) - a state funded psychiatric hospital that provides care for individuals with serious and chronic mental health disorders.
-The Augusta Campus of ECRH consists of three primary inpatient units: Adult Mental Health, General Mental Health, and Forensics.
-Across all training experiences, Interns work in close collaboration with primary care physicians, psychiatrists and other physician specialists, and other allied health professionals to develop skills in providing interdisciplinary health care.
+ECRH consists of three primary inpatient units: Adult Mental Health, General Mental Health, and Forensics.
+Across training experiences, Interns work collaboratively with a variety of physicians, specialists, and other allied health professionals to develop skills in providing interdisciplinary health care.

 There are two required 4-month rotations:

-1. The General Practice Rotation: This rotation focuses on opportunities for development of psychological assessment skills, skills pertaining to rapid assessment, de-escalation/stabilization, and triaging in individuals with acute psychiatric conditions, co-leadership of time-limited evidence-based psychotherapy groups and, individual, and possibly couple, and family psychotherapy.
+1. The General Practice Rotation: This rotation focuses on psychological assessment skills, skills pertaining to rapid assessment, and triaging in individuals with acute psychiatric conditions, evidence-based psychotherapy groups and, individual, and possibly couple and family psychotherapy.

-2. The Integrated Health Psychology Rotation: Training offered in many medical settings at either CNVAMC (CNVAMC-funded Interns) or Augusta University hospitals and clinics (AU-funded Interns).
-This rotation focuses on acquiring skills that will enable interns to apply fundamental psychological principles to health care settings with a goal of training interns to function independently in interdisciplinary health care settings.
+2. The Integrated Health Psychology Rotation: Training offered in many medical settings focused on acquiring skills that will enable interns to apply fundamental psychological principles to health care settings with a goal of training interns to function independently in interdisciplinary settings.

-In addition to the generalist training opportunities available, emphasis training is provided through the selection of one of six tracks: Child and Family (AU funded), Forensic Psychology (AU funded), Clinical Health Psychology (2 CNVAMC funded and 1 AU funded), HIV & LGBTQ Health Disparities Track (AU funded), Psychology of Women (CNVAMC funded) and Trauma Psychology (CNVAMC funded).
+In addition to the generalist training opportunities available, emphasis training is provided through the selection of one of six tracks: Child and Family (AU), Forensic Psychology (AU), Clinical Health Psychology (AU), HIV & LGBTQ Health Disparities Track (AU), Clinical Health, Rehabilitation Medicine and Behavioral Sleep Medicine (VA-2 slots), Women's Health (VA-2 slots) and Trauma Psychology (VA-2 slots).

 There are three required seminars: